gardener/gardener/docs/proposals/25-private-cloud-profiles.md

             - name: europe-custom-1c
 ```

 The rendering is done by a new custom controller registered to the `gardener-controller-manager`.
-If a merge conflict is to appear during the rendering process, it should be noted somewhere in the status and the parent cloud profile should be preferred.
+Merge conflicts can not arise during the merge process as they are caught by static validation and an admission plugin for validating the private cloud profile.

 ### Custom RBAC verb